Picketlaw Water Treatment Works

 At a Glance

-- Improving resilience and quality of the water supply
+- Improving resilience and quality of the water supply to tens of thousands of customers

 - Installing 13.5 miles of new water mains